yoshy3904/JUI-Library/README.md

-# JUI-Library
+# jui library
-JUI ist a graphical user interface (GUI) library written in C++ using SFML.
+jui ist a graphical user interface (GUI) library written in C++ using SFML.
 Therefore it should go along nicely with other SFML projects.
 It implements UI basics like clipping, updating and layers in a system of widgets that are controlled by a canvas.
 The default UI elements are TextField, Button, ScrollList, DropDownList, InputField, more, but it is also extensible.
 Furthermore it provides quite a few utility functions as well as classes for handeling resources such as Textures, Fonts, Cursors.

 # How to use